-The white grape probably comes from Austria.
-Synonyms grouped alphabetically by country are Cimarossa; Rothgipfler Blanc ( France ); Slatki Zelenac, Zelenac Slatki, Zelenac Slatki Bijela ( Croatia ); Grower Reifler, Green Reifler, Raifler, Reifler, Rothgipfler, Rothreifler, Rotreifler, Rotstreifler, White Reifler, Weißer Rotgipfler ( Austria ); Slatzki Zelenac ( Slovakia ); Vöröshegyi, Vöröshegyü, Vörösrangii ( Hungary ).
-The name derives from the bronze-red tips of the shoots from; This property is also true for other grape varieties.
+The white grape variety most likely comes from Austria.
+Synonyms grouped alphabetically by country are Cimarossa; Rothgipfler Blanc ( France ); Slatki Zelenac, Zelenac Slatki, Zelenac Slatki Bijela ( Croatia ); Coarse ripening, green ripening, raifler, ripening, Rothgipfler, red ripening, red ripening, red streaking, white ripening, white red ripening ( Austria ); Slatzki Zelenac ( Slovakia ); Vöröshegyi, Vöröshegyü, Vörösrangii ( Hungary ).
+The name derives from the bronze-red tips of the shoots from; this property also applies to other grape varieties.

-According to in the year 2000 by Dr. med.
-Ferdinand Regner took place in Klosterneuburg DNA analysis it is probably natural crossing between Traminer (Savagnin Blanc) x Red Veltliner, About the mother species are therefore also genes of Pinot available.
-By the way, also has the autochthonous Austrian variety Zierfandler same descent.
-The probably very old variety was first mentioned in documents in 1840 in the Austrian Styria.
-She was crossing partner of the new breed Frühgipfler,
+According to Dr. Ferdinand Regner in Klosterneuburg DNA analysis it is probably a natural one crossing between Traminer (Savagnin Blanc) x Red Veltliner, Genes of are therefore also about the mother variety Pinot available.
+Incidentally, the autochthonous Austrian variety also has Zierfandler the same lineage.
+The probably very old variety was first mentioned in 1840 in Austrian Styria.
+It was a crossing partner of the new breed Frühgipfler,

-The medium to late ripening, high yielding vine is sensitive to frost, prone to Botrytis and real mildew, and especially for downy mildew.
-It produces extract and alcohol rich white wines of golden yellow color with aromas of peach and apricot and pleasant acidity.
-The variety is almost exclusively in the wine-growing region Thermenregion (Lower Austria) cultivated.
+The medium to late ripening, productive vine is sensitive to frost, prone to Botrytis and real ones mildew, and especially for downy mildew.
+It produces white wines rich in extract and alcohol, golden yellow in color with aromas of peach and apricot and pleasant acidity.
+The variety is almost exclusively in the wine-growing region Thermenregion (Lower Austria) grown.
 The acreage in 2009 was 105 hectares.
-There she is mainly as a partner of Zierfandlers in the local special cuvée Spätrot-Rotgipfler used.
-In smaller quantities Rotgipfler is also in Germany (Baden, Württemberg), in France (Alsace), as well as in Hungary.
+There she is mainly a partner of the Zierfandler in the local special cuvée Spätrot-Rotgipfler used.
+In smaller quantities, Rotgipfler is also in Germany (Baden, Württemberg), in France (Alsace), as well as in Hungary.
 Croatia and Slovenia represented.